 Number of Coins to Get Royal Flush Bonus

 A typical video poker machine requires players to wager five coins to improve the 250-1 royal flush to a payout of 800-1.
 This is not always the case in Nevada taverns.
 Dotty’s operates dozens of taverns in Las Vegas.
 Its Game King machines offer improved pay tables when compared to typical taverns.
 The problem is that Dotty’s requires players to wager 100 coins to hit the royal flush.
 This means a nickel player will have to wager $5 per hand to receive a full pay on a royal.

 The only players that should consider this are those that would otherwise play the $1 denomination where $5 would get the bonus royal flush payout.
 At that point, a Stations Casino or other locals joint would be a better option.

 Dotty’s does have one advantage over its competitors.
 It offers a machine called a U1.
 This machine offers slots, video poker and keno.
 A player may see the return of the game right on the screen.
-The keno and slot games have a higher return at Dotty’s than most other competitors.
+The real money keno and slot games have a higher return at Dotty’s than most other competitors.

 Some taverns offer a progressive jackpot.
 These can often require 10 coins to hit.
 If they do not, the pay tables are often worse than usual.

 Many bar top Game Kings offer blackjack.
 It is available in denominations of $1 and higher.
 This video blackjack game operates at a lightning fast speed.
 Players can get dealt up to 20 hands a minute.
 This sounds like fun at first glance until one scrutinizes the rules.
 Game King Blackjack stands on all 17’s.
 Many of the machines offer surrender.
 Hitting split aces is allowed on some of these machines.
 That is where the good rules end.